roshanr11/allstate-insurance-claims/README.md

 # Allstate Claims Severity Project

-This project is a crack at Kaggle's Allstate Severity Claims competition (https://www.kaggle.com/c/allstate-claims-severity) on Kaggle.
+This project is a submission to Kaggle's Allstate Severity Claims competition (https://www.kaggle.com/c/allstate-claims-severity) on Kaggle.
 This was made as motivation for a Capstone Project for Udacity's Machine Learning Engineer Nanodegree.

 The project consists of two main parts:
 <ol>